 - Tips for improving your CTR on Google Ads

-What is a Click-Through-Rate?
+What is click-through rate?

 Click-through rate (CTR) is a marketing metric used to measure how often people click on your advert.
 It is basically the percentage of total ad views or impressions that resulted in a click.
 To calculate your CTR, divide the number of clicks your ad receives by the number of times your ad is shown.